 You know you want your skin to look great throughout your life.
 So how do you make sure you keep the sun’s rays from doing harm?

-Sun exposure is thought by many to lead to 80 to 90% of the differences in:
+Sun exposure is responsible to lead to 80 to 90% of the differences in:

-- the appearance differences in twins or siblings who did NOT get too much sun (and smoking also makes skin ageing rapidly accelerate)
+- The appearance differences in twins or siblings who did NOT get too much sun (smoking also makes skin ageing rapidly accelerate)